Beni Madhab Das

 Beni Madhab Das (22 November 1886 – 2 September 1952) was a Bengali scholar, teacher, and patriot.
-He was an influential teacher in the lives of many prominent personalities including Sarat Chandra Bose, Subhas Chandra Bose.
+He was an influential teacher in the lives of many prominent personalities including Sarat Chandra Bose, Subhas Chandra Bose, Bhagabati Charan Panigrahi and Nandini Satpathy all in different years.
 His children included famous revolutionaries Kalyani Das (Bhattacharya) and Bina Das (Bhaumik) who were inspired by his philosophy.
 He was himself believer of peace.
 But when his children were found to be involved in armed freedom movement he never never tried to discourage or disown them, rather blessed them with his whole heart.

 Early life

-Beni Madhab Das was born in Sheoratali village in Chittagong District of present-day Bangladesh.
+Beni Madhab Das was born in Sheoratali village in Chittagong District of what is now Bangladesh.
 His father's name was Krishna Chandra Das.
 After receiving higher education in philosophy, he joined Chittagong College as a teacher.
 After Chittagong, he taught at schools and colleges in Dhaka, Cuttack Ravenshaw School, Krishnanagar Collegiate School, and Calcutta.
 Under the influence of Brahmo leader and sage Keshab Chandra Sen, he joined the Brahmo Samaj and was associated with the Brahmo Samaj publications Indian Messenger and Nababidhan.